Killswitch Engage (2009 album)

-Background
+Background and recording

 The album was officially announced in late 2008.
 Recording began in October 2008 with Dutkiewicz and co-producer Brendan O'Brien.
+The decision to bring in another producer was made in order to shake up things up as Dutkiewicz had been their sole producer on their four previous albums.
+When the band first met Brendan he told them that he hated metal music, however he still wanted to work with the band because he liked their previous work.

 In February 2009, bassist Mike D'Antonio confirmed in an interview with Metal Hammer that "drums were finished", and that he had "finished up the last few bass fixes".
 He also stated that Howard [Jones] is in Atlanta finishing vocals, and that "it shouldn't be too much longer now."
 The album's name was announced on April 14, and was revealed to be their second self-titled album since their debut album of the same name.

-Dutkiewicz later reflected on the album in an interview stating “it was pretty much us wanting to branch out a bit more.
+Dutkiewicz later reflected on the album in an interview stating "it was pretty much us wanting to branch out a bit more.
 We’ve done lots of records with lots of screaming, so we thought we’d do one with more singing.
 I think Howard just wanted to showcase it a little more to be honest with you.
 He’s naturally a really good singer, so heck – why not do it more?
-It literally was wanting to take the record in a different direction, to break the mould and see if we could be creative in a different way, to write different things just for the sake of trying it and go into a slightly different direction.”
+It literally was wanting to take the record in a different direction, to break the mould and see if we could be creative in a different way, to write different things just for the sake of trying it and go into a slightly different direction."

+The album marked the first time Killswitch Engage recorded an album without Adam Dutkiewicz as the sole producer.
+This led to the band having a rough time recording the album frontman Howard Jones told Rolling Stone "This album will be the death of me, there was nothing comfortable about it for any of us".
+Most of the album was recorded in Atlanta, Georgia, making it their first album not recorded in their home state of Massachusetts.

 Before the album's release, "A Light in a Darkened World" was added to the band's setlist in the first half of 2009.
 The band also performed it at the 2009 Golden Gods Awards.
 On May 28, 2009, the band's official fanclub, Take This Oath, were granted access to listen to the track "Reckoning".
 It was released as a promotional single the following day, and was available as a free download on Roadrunner Records' official website.

 On June 19, the entire album was available for preview at various Hot Topic locations.
 It was posted on the band's official Myspace on June 25.